---Business Practices for Parishes (Adopted by Diocesan Council, 9/15/05)
+--Business Practices for Parishes (Revised and adopted by Diocesan Council 10/20/2016)

-- The stewardship of all St. Paul's Church revenues and disbursements relating to ministries of the parish shall be accounted for in a central, integrated fund accounting system. - A financial activity falls under this policy when it is in pursuit of a ministry of St. Paul's Church, appropriately using St. Paul's Church's Federal Identification Number and State of Ohio exemption from sales tax on purchases. - Any fund which falls outside of the normal Annual General Operating Budget of the parish shall be segregated from the General Operating Fund, and carried on the accounting system of the parish as a Restricted Fund. - The Treasurer and Finance Committee shall establish and maintain an index listing each Restricted Fund, and documenting for each: - The purpose of the account. - Who (according to office) has authority to authorize expenditures within the documented purposes of the fund.
+- The stewardship of all St. Paul's Church revenues and disbursements relating to ministries of the parish shall be accounted for in a central, integrated fund accounting system. - A financial activity falls under this policy when it is in pursuit of a ministry of St. Paul's Church, appropriately using St. Paul's Church's Federal Identification Number and State of Ohio exemption from sales tax on purchases. - Any fund which falls outside of the normal Annual General Operating Budget of the parish shall be segregated from the General Operating Fund and carried on the accounting system of the parish as a Restricted Fund. - The Treasurer shall maintain an index listing each Endowment, and documenting for each: - The purpose of the account. - Who (according to office) has authority to authorize expenditures within the documented purposes of the fund.
 (This is not the donor; s/he states the purpose or designation of the gift but does not retain authority to approve or reject expenditures.) - How a person is selected for that office when the office is not one ordinarily defined by parish structure. - How the purpose of the account may be altered. - The Treasurer, working with appropriate endowment advisory committees, shall hold funds in such separate financial institutions and accounts as the Finance Committee shall deem appropriate in accordance with any governing trust documents.
-In selecting the financial institutions and accounts, the Treasurer and advisory committees shall seek to simplify record-keeping, minimize charges paid to financial institutions, and maximize earnings on idle funds. - The Treasurer and Finance Committee shall devise and administer an equitable way to distribute earnings on idle funds among the various Funds.
+In selecting the financial institutions and accounts, the Treasurer and advisory committees shall seek to simplify record-keeping, minimize charges paid to financial institutions, and maximize earnings on idle funds.